About Panama City

 Downtown North, bisected by Massalina Bayou, has long been the cultural hub of Panama City’s African American community.
 It is home to the Martin Luther King Boulevard retail, dining and entertainment corridor, historic Rosenwald School and the African American Cultural Center, as well as the 23rd Street Panama City Shopping District.
 It is also the healthcare hub of Panama City, hosting both Bay Medical Center and Gulf Coast Medical Center.

-Panama City is on the cusp of becoming an artist’s and art lover’s mecca for both the performing and visual arts.
+Panama City is on the cusp of becoming an artist’s and art lover’s mecca for the performing and visual arts.

 A thriving live-music scene ranges from numerous underground performance spaces and eateries highlighting the talents of local and regional musicians, while larger venues host national acts.